How Employee Journey Mapping Leads to Better Employee Experiences

 cta_mastering_employee_experience_uk

-Today, employees practically demand that a workplace takes into account personal preferences and creates tailored employee experiences.
+Today, employees practically demand that a workplace take into account personal preferences and create tailored employee experiences.
 Companies are constantly fighting for the best employees, and one of the things that can put the company ahead of the pack is the company taking into account and making room for personal preferences along the way in the work.
 There is no mistaking any more just how much companies have to gain by taking into account employees’ differences and preferences.

 I am convinced that it would be practically impossible – and the result would not likely be optimal for either the employees or the company.
 That is why most companies need to take the first step toward implementing employee journey mapping as a way of working with employee experiences.

-If you – and that primarily means your CEO – has also recognized that Employee Journey Mapping is the next step for you in terms of creating good experiences for your employees, from then on it is a matter of getting the ball rolling.
+If you – and that primarily means your CEO – have also recognized that Employee Journey Mapping is the next step for you in terms of creating good experiences for your employees, from then on it is a matter of getting the ball rolling.
 Keep it simple, and start with small steps.
 That means you should not launch a comprehensive transformation plan or involve all staff in the beginning.

 In this book "Mastering Employee Experiences" you will find a detailed procedure, but a simple startup plan might look something like this: